gabbersepp/dev.to-posts/blog-posts/eleventy-static-page/eleventy-static-page.md

 Nowadays this has changed completely.
 You have plenty of possibilities to build a website.
 You can choose whatever JS framework you want.
 You can host your page, whether you use NodeJS or C# or ... , with very low cost or even for free if you publish your project der an open source license.

 # Choosing the right thing
 Among all those possibilities it is very hard to decide how I should create my website.
 I already have [one](https://jodekadev.de).
 It is written with React but completly manually.
 This is sufficient because that content does not change very often.
-But I plan to updated the content every day or at least once per week.
+But I plan to updated the content of the new page every day or at least once per week.
 By chance I discovered [11ty](https://11ty.dev) a few days ago.
 It is a static site builder that works with zero config.
 I hate tools I have to configure very long.
 In the best case I install it and it works.
 And yes, **11ty** fulfills exactly my expectation!

 This are the steps to use `eleventy`: